alphacentauri82/scoutx/README.md

 ## Short Description
-An app to notify your preferred emergency contacts in case your blood glucose values from Nightscout are out of range.
-This app uses the Vonage messages and voice APIs and is written in Flask.
+ScoutX is an app to notify your preferred emergency contacts in case your blood glucose values from Nightscout are out of range.
+ScoutX uses the Vonage messages and voice APIs and is written in Flask.

 If your blood sugar values are out of range (significantly low or high), you will get a phone call alerting you and reading your blood glucose over the phone.
 In the event of not answering the call your preferred emergency contact(s) will receive an SMS notifying them you are out of range.